 What Is a Loveless Marriage?

 Love and the bond that comes with it is the reason why most people marry.
-Simply put, a loveless marriage is when one or neither of the partners feels loved or cared for by the other.
+Simply put, a loveless marriage means nothing but when one or neither of the partners feels loved or cared for by the other.
 A loveless marriage has reached a stage where neither partner is a source of joy or comfort for the other, and it is more like being with a familiar roommate that you don’t really care much about.